 This is also a food group that contains saturated fat and cholesterol, so try to find lower-fat choices, such as the leanest cuts of beef (round steak, roasts, top loin, top sirloin, and chuck shoulder and arm roasts) and pork (pork loin, tenderloin, center loin, and ham), beans and peas, skinless chicken and turkey, or fish (including water-packed tuna fish).

 Food is made of six different nutrients.
 Carbohydrate, protein and fat are called macronutrients.
 Vitamins and minerals are called micronutrients.
 Water is also a nutrient, in a class by itself.
-MyPyramid can help you plan healthy meals for you and your family.
-MyPyramid is made up of six food groups.
+MyPlate can help you plan healthful meals for you and your family.
+MyPlate is made up of five food groups.
 You should eat foods from each group every day.

-Planning your menus ahead of time and shopping for what you need can save you both money and time, while helping to stretch your food dollar.
+Planning your menus ahead of time and shopping for what you need can save you time and money, while helping to stretch your food dollars.

 JuiceScrambled EggsBiscuitLow-fat or Skim Milk